The Cincinnati Zoo was founded by Andrew

 Zoo fountain Zoo Gardens Pergola

-11 cards showing the zoo's Wild Fowl Lake where many types of ducks, geese and swans live.
+11 cards showing the zoo's lake (AKA Swan Lake)where many types of ducks, geese and swans live.

 same card-different versions